 Note that the Guild and Fender pickups look almost identical from the top.
 The main trick, observing from the outside, is to look at the mounting screws.
 On the vintage HB1s, these screws are farther apart than they are on Fender HB1s.
 In fact, just from looking at the front of the guitar, provided everything is stock, this is the first thing to check.
 Unfortunately, it’s not a guarantee that the pickups are vintage HB1s, as we’ll see in a bit.
 Still, wide adjustment screws are a good indication of what you might find when you pull the pickups.

 First, most all Guild HB1s will have “Guild Made in USA” engraved into the base of the pickup.
-Most of the vintage samples will also have a date, which may look like it was scratched in by hand, or with a rotary engraving tool.
+Many of the vintage samples will also have a date, which may look like it was scratched in by hand, or with a rotary engraving tool.
 If you see this, then you’re in luck, because unless someone went to great lengths to make a fake (which I’ve never seen), then you’ve got yourself a vintage HB1.
 The date will likely confirm that the pickups are from the ’70s or ’80s.
 Not all vintage HB1s have this date, and I’ve seen some where the date was so faint that at first glance that I thought it wasn’t there.

 Zoom into the pictures of the two Guild HB1s and look at the solder terminals.
 Notice how they look different on the two pickups?
 One has closer terminals, and one has them spaced farther apart.
 The pickup with the wider-spaced terminals is the bridge pickup.
 The terminals are wider to allow the addition of an additional ground wire that runs to a toggle switch.
 This switch allows the pickup to be thrown out of phase with the other pickup, a feature included on many of the 70s era Guild electric guitars.
 Regardless of whether or not the guitar had a phase switch, the pickup with the wider terminals should be the bridge pickup, since it will generally measure a little hotter than the other one in the pair.